isourav13/Community-Logistics-SOM/README.md

 # Community Logistics SOM
-This code aims to generate graphs for clustering geographical locations based on online shopping orders and finds the optimal route for delivery.
+This code aims to generate KPIs and graphs for clustering geographical locations based on online shopping orders using a novel framework to optimise delivery using SOM.